humdrum-tools/humdrum-documentation/tool/encode/index.md

 The **encode** command provides an interactive editor for capturing Humdrum data from a MIDI input device.
-The operation of **encode** can be tailored by the user to generate a wide range of Humdrum representations \-- including representations designed by the user.
+The operation of **encode** can be tailored by the user to generate a wide range of Humdrum representations &mdash; including representations designed by the user.

 The **encode** command is limited to encoding information one spine at a time.
 A typical use of **encode** might be to encode individual musical